S3-working-group/s3-practical-guide/docs/all.md

 Essential patterns to help you achieve this:

--   _Navigate via Tension_ – Everyone in the organization paying attention to dependencies maximises the potential for unmanaged dependencies to be identified and responded to.
+-   _Navigate via Tension_ – Everyone in the organization paying attention to dependencies maximizes the potential for unmanaged dependencies to be identified and responded to.
 -   _Clarify and Develop Domains_ – When people understand their own areas of responsibility, and those of others too, they also understand where collaboration on dependencies will be necessary.
 -   _Visualize Work_ – Visualizing work items and the dependencies between them, makes it easier to manage dependencies in cooperation with the relevant stakeholders.
 -   _Respond to Organizational Drivers_ Understanding why a dependency exists in the first place, and ensuring it is taken care of, is essential for collaborating on managing or resolving dependencies.